Table of Contents Search for printer HOME

 A minority of experts dissented from the panel's confidence that the improved computer models gave solid information.
 The critics warned that "given the present uncertainties in aerosol forcing, such improvement may only be fortuitous."(90) To clear up the uncertainties, scientists needed better information not only on how aerosols interacted with weather, but also on just what kinds of aerosols human activity stirred up and just where the winds blew them.(91) None of that was measured well enough.

 The old discussion of whether pollution brought warming or cooling was still yielding surprises.
 In particular, evidence turned up that much more soot ("black carbon") was puffing into the air than had been suspected.
 For example, a team under Veerabhadran Ramanathan deploying ships, aircraft and balloons in the Indian Ocean in 1999 detected a huge drifting "brown cloud."
-It was a miasma caused by human activity, expanded from the haze that Bryson had noticed while flying over India a third of a century earlier (it included diesel exhaust and smoke from stoves burning cow dung or charcoal as well as smoke from factories and fires to clear farmland).
+It was a miasma caused by human activity, expanded from the haze that Bryson had noticed while flying over India a third of a century earlier.
+(Later called the "Asian brown cloud" extending to Indonesia and China, the haze included diesel exhaust and smoke from stoves burning cow dung or charcoal as well as smoke from factories and fires to clear farmland.)
 Hansen now drew attention to the warming potential of such pollutants.
 To be sure, the dark smokes shaded the surface and thus made for cooling.
-But higher in the atmosphere the soot absorbed radiation so thoroughly, according to his group's new calculations, that overall it added strongly to global warming.(92*)
+But higher in the atmosphere the soot absorbed radiation so thoroughly, according to his group's new calculations, that on balance it added strongly to global warming.(92*)

 = Milestone